American Studies

 Program Planning for all Students

 Students may choose American Studies as an undergraduate major or a concentration.
-A minimum of 9 courses is required to complete the major, 7 courses to complete the concentration.
+A minimum of 9 courses is required to complete the major, and 7 courses to complete the concentration.
 Coursework for both consists of a combination of required courses (see degree requirements below) and an individualized program of study.

 Although students generally declare their major or concentration in the spring of their sophomore year, you may want to take electives early on in areas that interest you but that will later connect with the American Studies major.